senorris/Chicago-Food-Inspection-Failures/README.md

 # Chicago-Food-Inspection-Failures
-This file gives additonal information on why Chicago resturants failed inspections and where they are
+This reposatory gives additonal information on why Chicago resturants failed inspections and where they are